katiebuntic/intro-to-research-data-management-carpentries/episodes/tabular-data-collection.md

 collected.
 This will also be invaluable when it's time to write the methods section of any papers or reports that use this data.

+Make sure you include information about how to handle missing values.
+How will these be represented in your table?
+It is also useful to explicitly state why a value may be missing (if possible).
+For example, in our dataset some objects are made by manufacturing companies like `United Merchants & Manufacturers` rather than an individual artist - in this case `artistgender` will be missing, as it doesn't apply in this scenario.

 ::::::::::::::::::::::::::::::::::::: challenge

 ## Write data collection guidelines